 Are Ofsted reports useful?

 As with most reports, there’s a code to decipher and a few questions to ask.
 The local school gets a glowing report, yet you know half the population are banned from the shopping centre.
 Puzzling?

 So just what do inspection reports tell us and have they any value?
-The answers are lots, and yes, if you know how to read them.
-Each section is headed and graded:
+The answers are lots, and yes, sometimes, if you know how to read them and bear in mind their limitations.

 Parents are consulted via an online questionnaire, but the numerical data is no longer included with the report – a pity, as it was very informative, and knowing the percentage of parents that had responded was also revealing.
 You can, however, view responses online on the Ofsted Parent View site.

-Use your imagination and read reports with care – inspectors have seen too many schools and tend to think everyone knows what’s meant by, eg, ‘low-level disruption’.
+Every school will receive an overall one (or two) word grade.
+More than 90% of mainstream state schools are summed up as 'Good' or 'Outstanding' and yet, clearly, there is plenty to distinguish these schools from each other.
+You can find a further level of information in the grades given for the individual areas of assement but a 'Good' in 'The quality of education' can only tell you a fraction of the story.
+Even a 'Requires Improvement' can belie positives that can only be found if you delve into the full text.
+Use your imagination and read reports with care – inspectors have seen too many schools and tend to think everyone knows what’s meant by, for example, ‘low-level disruption’.
 Nothing much then?
 No!
-They actually mean the most annoying kind, the sort that’s much worse for other pupils than the occasional, spectacular blow-out followed by a quick expulsion.
+They actually mean the most annoying kind, the sort that’s much worse for other pupils than the occasional, spectacular blow-out followed by a quick expulsion, .

 ISI – www.isi.net (for independent schools)

 Education Scotland – www.hmie.gov.uk (for Scottish schools)